t0-ot/Amelia-Announcer-for-TF2/README.md

 # About
 Ever dreamed of Amelia Watson as your Announcer in TF2?
 Well, wait no more!
 You can now live your Ame Announcer dreams with this pack!

-This Announcer pack uses the announcer voicelines from Paladins, but also includes lines from Ame's streams.
+This Announcer pack uses the announcer voicelines from Paladins.

   - ## What to expect?
     - General Resp (Setup, End, Overtime Etc...)